InternationalKoder/Galanext/readme.txt

  CHANGELOG:

+ Dec 2, 2014:
+ + Added a group of enemies

  Nov 29, 2014:
  + Added animation to the spaceships
  + The game is paused when the window is not active